-2. Minimal Prerequisites.
+- 2. Minimal Prerequisites.

 - A. Introductory Financial Accounting

 - B. Introductory Corporate Finance.

 - C. Introductory Statistics or Econometrics.

 - D. A basic knowledge of EXCEL.

-Note, some prior students have indicated that they thought intermediate accounting (ACCTG 201 and/or ACCTG 202 OR ACCTG 242 for undergraduates and ACCT 742 for MBAs) was the real prerequisite.
+Note, some prior students have indicated that they thought some accounting beyond ACCT 101 (ACCTG 201 and/or ACCTG 202 and/or ACCTG 242) was the real prerequisite.
 However, many students have succeeded in this course without accounting training beyond introductory financial accounting.
-Stronger accounting skills will, of course, make some of the material easier to understand.
+Stronger accounting skills will, of course, make some of the material easier to understand and help you interpret a company's financial statements.

-Course Texts.
+3. Course Texts.